 Things to avoid in Itikaf

 - Wasting time in sleeping more than you normally do

 - Time on the phone on non useful activities

 3 Types of Itikaf

 - Wajib.
-This is when a person makes it obligatory upon himself to perform Itikaf by saying if a particular wish is fulfilled or granted, they will do the Itikaf for a certain number of days.
+This is when a person makes itikaf obligatory upon himself with a vow.
+To perform Itikaf by saying if a particular wish is fulfilled or granted, they will do the Itikaf for a certain number of days.
 If that wish is fulfilled, the Itikaf becomes obligatory on him to perform.

-2. Sunnah.
-This is performed only during the last 10 days of Ramadan just as the Prophet (SAW) did and with the niyyah (intention) of following him.
-It is necessary for at least some people within a community to perform this each Ramadan in the masjid.
+- Sunnah.
+This is performed during the last 10 days of Ramadan just as the Prophet (SAW) did.
+With the niyyah (intention) of following him, it is necessary for at least some people within a community to perform this each Ramadan in the masjid.
 If no one does the sunnah Itikaf, the whole community would be sinful for neglecting it.

-3. Mustahab or Nafl.
-This is an optional intention and can be performed any time and for any length of time in the masjid even for a few minutes.
+- Mustahab or Nafl.
+This is an optional itikaf and can be performed any time for any length of time in the masjid.
+Even if it’s for a few minutes.
 No fast is required while performing this type.

 Virtues of Itikaf in Ramadan